Skip to main content

 1. Paste your Personal Access Token (PAT) into the required field.

-2. Click Connect, and LinearB will begin processing your GitLab repositories.
+2. Click Connect.
+LinearB will begin processing your GitLab repositories.

-2. In LinearB, navigate to Company Settings, and select the Git tab.
+2. In LinearB, go to Company Settings and select the Git tab.

-3. Click the three-dot menu next to your existing GitLab token connection.
+3. Click the three-dot menu next to your existing GitLab connection.

-4. Choose Reauthorize Git and enter your new Token ID.
+4. Select Reauthorize Git and enter your new token.

-Once updated, LinearB will resume processing your GitLab data without delays.
+Once updated, LinearB resumes processing your GitLab data.

-• Ensure the PAT has the correct scopes (permissions).
+• Ensure the PAT includes the required scopes (permissions).

-• Verify that your GitLab account has sufficient access to the repositories you want to connect.
+• Verify your GitLab account has access to the repositories you want to connect.

 How did we do?